top of page

 Validation, refinement & testing

-We're now moving into the validation phase to refine and strengthen the design based on real feedback and data.
+The project is now in the validation phase, where we will refine the designs based on real feedback and data.
+Our next steps include:

-• Conducting usability sessions to observe how easily customers can report baggage issues and interpret the responses on the claim.
+• Usability sessions: Conducting sessions to observe how easily customers can report issues and interpret the status updates on their claim.

-• Meeting with the customer support and baggage operations teams to uncover edge cases, internal workflows, and missing context.
+• Stakeholder collaboration: Meeting with customer support and baggage operations teams to uncover edge cases and refine internal workflows.

-• Reviewing support call data and email engagement metrics to measure impact and identify areas for improvement.
+• Data review: Analyzing support call metrics and email engagement to measure the impact of the new feature and identify areas for improvement.

 bottom of page